cs107e/cs107e.github.io/labs/lab4/lab.md

     % make main.exe
     arm-none-eabi-ld  -T memmap main.o cstart.o start.o -o main.exe
-    arm-none-eabi-objdump -D main.exe > main.list
+    arm-none-eabi-objdump -D main.exe > main.exe.list

-This generates the file `main.list`, which shows the mapping of symbols to their addresses.
+This generates the file `main.exe.list`, which shows the mapping of symbols to their addresses.

 Look at the listing.
 How do the `.text`, `.data`, `.rodata`, and `.bss` sections from the different files get combined during linking?